Brie Larson Won The MTV Awards When She Handed The Stage To Her "Captain Marvel" Stunt Doubles

 Moneymaker went on to explain that she and Bennett grew up together and always admired fierce female characters like Lara Croft.

-"It's a real honor to be a part of this character and hopefully pass along some of that inspiration and strength that those iconic women brought to us," she added.
+"It's a real honour to be a part of this character and hopefully pass along some of that inspiration and strength that those iconic women brought to us," she added.

 They concluded their speech by thanking Larson for giving them a voice, which they noted was a rare opportunity for the stunt community.
 A heroic moment for all.